ammarhakim/ammar-simjournal/je/je2/je2-euler-shock.rst

 One of the aims of this note was to determine what modifications are needed to the wave-propagation scheme and the MUSCL-Hancock scheme to make them more robust and accurate.
-Note that the MUSCL-Hancock scheme tested here is only a prototype version and the tests in conducted in this entry will allow a better production quality solver.
+Note that the MUSCL-Hancock scheme tested here is only a prototype version and fails on a number of problems.
+The tests in conducted in this entry will allow a better production quality solver to be developed.

 The lessons learned are: